reimertz/welcome-to-github/README.md

 - 🏔 Want to find inspiration? [link](https://producthunt.com)
 - 👋 Want to socialize?     [link](https://gitter.im)

-If you have any questions, please feel free to join this welcome chat:
+If you have any questions, please feel free to join this chat:
 <a href="https://gitter.im/reimertz/welcome">
   <img src="https://badges.gitter.im/reimertz/welcome.svg" alt="Join gitter channel" />
 </a>

 lots ❤️ from [@reimertz](http://github.com/reimertz)